MongoDB ODBC driver Getting Started Guide

 10. In the Edit Script dialog box, choose Reload.

-If this is a new document you will be prompted to save the document at this stage.
+If this is a new document, you will be prompted to save the document at this stage.

 11. If necessary, use the Close button to dismiss the Script Execution Progress message box, when QlikView has finished retrieving the MongoDB data.

-The Sheet Properties dialg box is displayed.
+The Sheet Properties dialog box is displayed.

-12. Use either the Add or the Add All Button to display the MongoDB fields you want in your QlikView document.
+12. Use either the Add or the Add All button to display the MongoDB fields you want in your QlikView document.
 Choose OK.

 Connecting SAP BusinessObjects to MongoDB

 These instructions show you how to publish MongoDB data in a BusinessObjects repository and access that data from a BusinessOnbjects client tool.
 You need to install the Mongo ODBC driver on both the BusinessObjects Server and client tools machines.
-You need to configure a Mongo ODBC driver System data source with the same name on both these machines.
+You need to configure a Mongo ODBC driver system data source with the same name on both these machines.

 1. On the BusinessObjects Client tools machine, start the Information Design Tool.